MfeMeaf/Movie-website-api-test/README.md

 ## What is this website?
 *This was a mini project to test and get used to using API's*
 ## Am I satisfied with the website relative to the
-The website it self went according to the requirements specification form except a few changes in the general way that information is shown on the website however the finished version is satisfactory to the standards I set on myself "mainly the functionallity part of the project"
+The website itself went according to the requirements specification form except a few changes in the general way that information is shown on the website however the finished version is satisfactory to the standards I set on myself "mainly the functionallity part of the project"
 ## Originial sketch
 ![Cannot show img](bilder/spec1.png)
 ![Cannot show img](bilder/spec2.png)